-If you are serious about becoming a successful Executive Business Coach, Trainer, Consultant or Speaker, then you might want to consider building a corporate brand that establishes your expertise and creates instant credibility and trust with the people who are looking to hire professionals in your industry.
+If you are serious about becoming a successful C-Level Executive, Trainer, Consultant or Speaker, then you might want to consider building a corporate brand that establishes your expertise and creates instant credibility and trust with the people who are looking to hire professionals in your industry.

 Because your corporate coach brand will enable your reputation to precede you, and attract the kind of contracts you have a passion around.